 A workplace pension is a way of saving for your retirement that’s arranged by your employer.
 Some workplace pensions are called ‘occupational’, ‘works’, ‘company’ or ‘work-based’ pensions.
-By 2018 most employees will be enrolled into a workplace pension – like The People’s Pension – that has to meet the government’s auto-enrolment regulations.
+Most employees have now been enrolled into a workplace pension – like The People’s Pension – that has to meet the government’s automatic enrolment regulations.

 It’s basically a pot of money you and your employer pay into, and you get some of your tax back too.